bgee/tutorial/README.txt

   - git status | Note that once you added the file the status has changed.
 If you setup colors (you should), it would change green from red.
   - git commit -m <message>
-  - git push origin learningGit

-Lastly, make a change to this file and commit/push it as well.
+Lastly, make a change to this file and commit as well.
 After doing that use the gitk command (if it does not exist, install it) to see the history of this file.